thomas07vt/lazy_require/README.md

 ```

-If you want to load a specific collection of files and avoid using the glob pattern, you can do that to using the #load() method.
+If you want to load a specific collection of files and avoid using the glob pattern, you can do that to using the LazyRequire#require() method.

 ```ruby
 files = [